WHAT HOUSE WILL YOU BUILD ME?: THREE (EXCERPT OF THE TEMPLE OF GOD)

 The Holy Spirit has sealed us now, protecting and preserving us, identifying us as the redeemed possession of Christ until we gain full release and our full inheritance during the Day of Redemption that is coming with the return of Christ to the earth.

-In whom we have redemption through his blood, even the forgiveness of sins: (Colossians 1:14)
+in whom we have redemption through His blood, the forgiveness of sins.
+(Colossians 1:14)

 Redemption Past and Future

 It may be observed that some of the passages dealing with redemption indicate that it is yet ahead of us.
 We have been “sealed to the day of redemption.”
 Other passages of Scripture state that we already possess “redemption through his blood.”
 We understand that redemption is ours the moment we accept Christ; and yet it still is ahead of us.